 There have not been any significant changes to the system since last inspection.
+This operation was not being used during the inspection since they are pumping gas into the field instead of drawing gas out.

 The Overisel field natural gas is brought into the station and sent through an initial scrubber if needed.
 The gas then goes through one of a set of field scrubbers, and on through one of a set of suction scrubbers.
 The Salem field gas only goes through one of a set of suction scrubbers.
 These scrubbers remove the relatively large entrained water droplets from the gas.
 The gas then goes through a filter to remove small entrained particles.
 The gas containing only water vapor then is sent to on of a set of 5 dehydration towers utilizing triethylene glycol (TEG).
 The clean and dry gas goes to the distribution system.
 The TEG circulates back to the TEG recovery operation.